LaMonte Wade Jr Preview, Player Props: Giants vs. Braves

 - Wade has 85 hits this season and a team-best OBP of .384.

-- Among the qualified batters in baseball, he ranks 69th in batting average, ninth in on-base percentage, and 99th in slugging.
+- Among qualifying hitters, he ranks 74th in batting average, while his on-base percentage ranks eighth and he is 103rd in slugging.

-- Wade has reached base via a hit in 57 games this season (of 102 played), and had multiple hits in 22 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.